Frequently Answered Questions

 Q: Does Rover Haven build tapered straps?

-A: Yes, any two-piece strap is available as constant width or tapered width.
+A: Yes, our two-piece Arts & Crafts strap is available as constant width or tapered width.

 Q: About how long does it take to get a strap from Rover Haven?

-A: Average turnaround time is about 4-6 weeks.
+A: Average turnaround time is about 4-6 weeks, but can become 8-10 weeks during busier times.

 Q: What colors are available?